Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Communication.md

 7. The wireless system needs to transmit the data at a high enough speed for the golf ball to be intercepted.
 [System Requirments]
    The data needs to be transmitted quickly enough for the interceptor to process the data, aim, and fire at the incoming golf ball.

-8. The wireless system needs to have pin connections that allow it to connect with the sensor and processor.
+8. The wireless system needs to support either I2C or SPI communication to interface with the sensor and processor.
 [System Requirments]
-   The data from the sensor uses either an I2C or SPI protocol to send the received data to a microcontroller.
+   The data from the sensor and processor can use either an I2C or SPI protocol to send the received data to a microcontroller.
 The microcontroller will need to have pin connections to support these protocols and receive the data.

 9. The transmitter and receiver used for the wireless connection will need 3.3 volts for operation.
 [Device Constraint] The ESP-WROOM-32 microcontroller fulfills the constraints imposed by the stakeholders and the requirements of the other designs of the system.
 This device requires 3.3 volts for operation [1].
 Certain board implementations can also be used to provide more This microcontroller will act as the receiver and transmitter since it is capable of creating its own Wifi network.